yegor256/blog/static/talks.md

 28 May 2016;
 [photos](https://www.facebook.com/rostyslav.chayka/posts/10208232510802147),
 [video](https://www.youtube.com/watch?v=ZVn7ufg-tk0).
-There were over 400 people, two days, and four tracks.
-The venue, the food, the transportation were rather good, taking into account ticket price.
+There were more than 400 people, two days, and four tracks.
+The venue, the food, and the transportation were rather good, taking into account the ticket price.
 Besides that, the audience was very motivated and engaged.
-The only downside was a very short time slot for each talk (30 minutes), very short breaks (10 minutes) and the amount of speakers.
+The only downside was a very short time slot for each talk (30 minutes), very short breaks (10 minutes), and the number of speakers.
 It felt too crowded.
-Asided from that, I would definitely try to visit it again.
+Aside from that, I would definitely try to visit again.

 <div class="talk-event"/>
 <aside class="venue-rate green">B+</aside>
 <img src="https://i.ytimg.com/vi/NflR7DKwxDY/mqdefault.jpg" class="past-talk" alt="DevOpsPro 2016"/>
-Deployment Scripts Are Dead, Meet Rultor;
+Deployment Scripts Are Dead; Meet Rultor;
 [DevOps Pro](http://devopspro.lt/);
 Vilnius, Lithuania;
 26 May 2016;